What can male discharge from an STI look like?

 While STIs can often cause discharge from the penis, there can also be other causes.

-Urinary tract infections (UTIs) in men can lead to penile discharge due to inflammation of the urethra.
+The bacteria that cause urinary tract infections (UTIs) in men can also directly infect the urethra, leading to penile discharge due to inflammation.
 The infection causes irritation, resulting in a cloudy or milky discharge.
 This is often accompanied by symptoms like burning during urination and frequent urges to urinate.
+We call this NSU (non specific urethritis), and although it seems identical to an STI like Chlamydia or Gonorrhoea, the underlying bacteria are just the ones that got inside during sex.

 Prostatitis

 Prostatitis, an inflammation of the prostate gland, can cause penile discharge in men.
-The inflammation of the prostate can spread to the urethra, leading to irritation and resulting in a discharge that may be cloudy or white.
+The inflammation of the prostate can spread to the urethra, leading to irritation and resulting in a discharge that is typically transparent and sticky.
+It tends to be confused with pre-ejaculate.
+Sometimes it can be much more marked, and looks like pus.
 This condition is often accompanied by symptoms such as pain during urination, pelvic discomfort, and difficulty urinating.

 Balanitis

-Balanitis, an inflammation of the head of the penis, can also cause penile discharge in men.
+Balanitis, an inflammation of the head of the penis, can also cause a liquid that men confuse with discharge.
 This condition occurs when the sensitive skin on the glans becomes irritated, often due to infections, poor hygiene, or an allergic reaction.
 The irritation can lead to redness, swelling, and a discharge that might be whitish or yellow.
 Other symptoms may include itching, pain, and discomfort during urination.
+Itching is common too.
+However, it’s not a true discharge as the liquid is not produced inside the body.

 Smegma

 Smegma, a natural substance made up of dead skin cells, oils, and moisture, can lead to a noticeable buildup under the foreskin in uncircumcised men.
 This accumulation may appear as a white, cheesy substance and can sometimes cause a mild discharge.
-While not an infection, smegma can lead to irritation, redness, or an unpleasant odour if not cleaned regularly.
+While not an infection, and also not truly a discharge, smegma can lead to irritation, redness, or an unpleasant odour if not cleaned regularly.

 Pre-ejaculate